no10ds/DEPRECATED-rapid-api/docs/guides/contributing/improvements.md

 }
 ```

-*User Permissions*

-User groups should be comprised of the domain, dataset and permission, which is already implemented.
-Versions should not
-be included to avoid an explosion of user groups and reaching
-the [limit of groups](https://docs.aws.amazon.com/cognito/latest/developerguide/limits.html) per user in AWS Cognito.

-**Example:** All versions of the `land/train_journeys` will be accessed by a user with `WRITE/land/train_journeys`
-permission

 ## Infrastructure Versioning

 Currently, we are only versioning the service by making releases on Github and tagging the image in ECR accordingly.